globalpayments/android-sdk/README_NETCETERA.md

   implementation files("libs/3ds-sdk.aar")
 ```

-- place the license and certificate files in the `assets` directory of your app
+- place certificate file in the `assets` directory of your app

 ## Integration